 This course examines selected topics in African music history.
 Class periods include lectures, discussions, music listening, video viewing, live presentations, and interactive participatory sessions involving music making.
 The course begins by introducing broad issues involving the representation of African music, the role of music in African social life, and the ways in which African musical traditions have impacted and been impacted by colonialism and globalization.
 The course then focuses on selected musical traditions linked (geographically and historically) to Africa.
 Several themes run through the course: interconnections of traditional and popular forms of music, the effects of colonial and post-colonial enterprises, internationalization, mass media, and music's role in shaping identity.
-We will spend time listening to the sounds created by a wide variety of African musicians and in discussing contemporary topics.
+We will spend time listening to the sounds created by a wide variety of African musicians and in discussing contemporary topics related to the music of different people, places and periods.
 Pre-requirements: MUH 2501 or permission by the instructor.